 Pro-tip: wearing a t-shirt or vest underneath a shirt helps absorb sweat before it comes in contact with your partner.

 Water!
 Make sure you bring a drink with you.
 Good personal hygiene is a must, so be sure to brush your teeth before class and bring deodorant with you.
 You might also find a fan, handkerchief and small towel useful.
 Notebooks are encouraged – keeping a diary of steps, feedback and notes in general is super helpful for improving your dancing, especially when practicing outside of class.

 The fun doesn’t end after class, in fact we’re only just getting started!
-Once class wraps up, the music will continue so you can practice what you’ve just learnt – arguably this is where the magic happens.
+Once class wraps up, the music will continue so you can practice what you’ve just learnt.
 It’s also a chance to get to know the other dancers in the class and your teachers too so staying on after class is strongly encouraged.